 Committee and Student Attendance at the Qualifying Examination

 It is the responsibility of all committee members to be in attendance for the entire qualifying examination.
-Unanticipated or unavoidable absence will be explained in detail by the Chair in the report on the outcome of the examination, and a specific plan for completion of the examination within 72 hours by all members of the committee will be detailed.
+The Chair will explain in detail any unanticipated or unavoidable absence in the report on the outcome of the examination, and a specific plan for completion of the examination within 72 hours by all members of the committee will be detailed.

 If a student is not present at the time of the scheduled Qualifying Examination, both the committee chair and the student must submit written reports explaining the circumstances to Graduate Studies.
 The Administrative Committee of the Graduate Council will review the case, and rule on whether the student’s absence constitutes a failed examination or if a rescheduled examination should take place.